MicrosoftDocs/learn/learn-pr/quantum/run-quantum-algorithms-quantum-hardware-azure-quantum/includes/1-introduction.md

 Welcome back space explorer!
 So far you have focus on the most theoretical aspect of quantum computing.
 As part of your training, you need to learn what components a quantum computer has and what requirements they must meet.
+Our quantum computers are located in the space fleet headquarters, back to Earth.
+Thanks to the low temperatures and the lack of humans, Earth seems a good place to set up a laboratory.
 Depending on the task we aim to solve, that is how we design the quantum hardware of our quantum devices.

+At this point you're ready to connect to earth and start using real quantum computers to implement your quantum programs.

 Azure Quantum offers two different types of services: *optimization* solutions, where you can run first class optimization algorithms in classical hardware to